 About the Band

-Put on their self-titled debut to hear a band who believes in rock’s power to explore and rejuvenate; a colorful, tough and tight ride into the outer reaches of the mind.
+Queue up their self-titled debut to hear a band who believes in rock’s power to explore and rejuvenate; a colorful, tough and tight ride into the outer reaches of the mind.
 The Boston-bred rock quintet partnered with the Museum of Science to create a new, eye-popping music entertainment show in the museum’s Charles Hayden Planetarium.
 Running each weekend throughout the end of 2013, “Ghosts of Jupiter: Music Experience” takes you on a fantastic ride into the outer reaches of the mind.

 Ghosts of Jupiter have already shared the stage with Blue Oyster Cult, moe., Buffalo Killers and Dead Meadow, and the journey has just begun as they look towards the release of more cosmic music and many mind-blowing shows to come.